 - increasing the number of people joining the AHP workforce

 To help achieve the objectives HEE have invested in 24 AHP faculty ‘test beds’ across England, aligned to an STP/ICS footprint (or equivalent).

 The COVID-19 pandemic has meant many student placements have ceased, leaving students behind on their clinical placement hours, delaying course progression which may ultimately disrupt and reduce the pipeline of future AHP practitioners.

 It has never been so important that systems work well together to develop their recovery plans alongside the need for growth of our AHP numbers.
-The majority of AHP Faculty testbeds that were developed earlier this year have concluded that this infrastructure provides a valuable vehicle in which to house these conversations and crucial work.
+The majority of AHP Faculty testbeds that were developed have concluded that this infrastructure provides a valuable vehicle in which to house these conversations and crucial work.
 AHP Faculties in many areas are becoming business as usual and there is also the potential for the development of new AHP Faculties where they did not previously exist.
 There is a need for a robust communication plan around this work to showcase existing good practice and inspire others to adopt this model in their own systems.

 The AHP Faculty maturity matrix has been developed to outline the core characteristics of AHP Faculties as they develop.
 It provides you with a method to self-assess the progress of your faculty and it will help you to identify areas that require further attention.
 The matrix illustrates that when the faculty is working at its best, this is what it can look like.
 It is recognised that not all domains will develop at the same pace and there will be varying levels of maturity across each domain.
 The development of your faculty will be a work in progress but we hope that this tool will help you to work through any challenges that occur and share your successes when things are working well.

 >> Download the AHP Faculty Maturity Matrix - accessible pdf

 >> Download the AHP Faculty Maturity Matrix self-assement form only